-People who love red-sauce Italian food might be surprised to learn that the tomato is a New World fruit.
+People who love red-sauce Italian food might be surprised to learn that the tomato is fruit whose wild ancestors originated in South America, likely in what is today Peru and Ecuador.
 And yes, it’s a fruit.
 In fact, the definition of tomato lists the part that we eat as a “berry,” which may come as a surprise.
 The word tomato started out as tomate in English around 1600, from the Spanish word that came from the Nahuatl tomatl.
 Since the potato had been introduced some decades earlier, the word tomate evolved to mimic the form of potato—hence the spelling tomato.

 Interestingly, before the Spanish-influenced name of the fruit took hold, a name translated from French, love apple, was also used for what we now call the tomato.

 Because tomato came from Spanish, it was initially pronounced \tuh-MAH-toh\ in English.
 But the older term potato influenced the pronunciation of the word just as it had influenced its spelling, and the long a commonly used in potato began to be used for tomato (\tuh-MAY-toh).
 Today the \tuh-MAH-toh\ pronunciation is still used by some in Britain and by some people in New England, but both are considered correct.